Morse-Code-over-IP/moip-relay-server/trunk/mastersetup/readme.txt

-Morse Code Tools V2.1
+Morse Code Tools V2.2
 =====================

-Version 2.1 brings you the following bug fixes and improvements to Morse News and Morse Keyer:
+Version 2.2 brings you the following bug fixes and improvements to Morse News and Morse Keyer:

-- It is now possible to adjust the tone envelope shape in Morse News (when using the default DirectX mode).
-  You can have hard or soft keying now.Click the "Sound cfg" link to access the setting.

-- The "story age" setting now means "don't send stories older than this, period."

-- Twitter screen names have been moved into the story body similar to the story source (AP, REUTERS, etc.) in RSS news feeds.

-- Twitter screen names are now capitalized

-- Maximum speed is now 60 WPM.
-Note that higher speeds may produce unsatisfctory timing on slow machines.

-- Several memory leaks have been plugged.
-The programs can be left running continuously without adverse effects.

-- Message numbering has been fixed, and numbering is reset to 1 at local midnight.

-- Twitter API usage was fixed for /search timelines.
+- Both Morse News and Keyer allow selecting the sound output device ("sound card") to use, if desired.

+- Morse News now requires DirectX for sound.
+The old legacy support has been removed.

+- The keyer's hand-key (manual) sending now has a shaped envelope for key-up.

+_ The keyer now has control of the tone envelope rise/fall times.